A Guide to the EU Pay Transparency Directive 2025 | Download our eGuide for free

 Hawaii Pay Transparency Law |

 Must disclose salary ranges and hourly rates in external job listings that must “reasonably reflect” actual expected compensation.
-Equal pay for substantially similar work through the prohibited of discriminate between employees because of any protected category |
+Equal pay for substantially similar work through the prohibited of discriminate between employees because of any protected category. |

-Employers with 50+ employees |
+Employers with 50 or more employees. |

 January 1, 2024 |